This post may contain affiliate links. Please read my disclosure policy.

 - Put in the fridge and leave until set, at least 4 hours.

-- Once set, use stamps or knife to make the words.
-Microwave or heat the blackberries for about 20 seconds to release the juices, then push the juice through a fine mesh sieve into a small bowl.
-Using a fine tip paint brush, paint the words using the blackberry juice.
+- Microwave the blackberries for about 20 seconds or heat on the stove to release the juices, then push the juice through a fine-mesh sieve into a small bowl.
+Using a fine-tip paintbrush, paint the words using the blackberry juice.

 This post is sponsored by Perfect Supplements.

 Im confused about the cashews.
 Do I use the liquid or the nuts after soaking them?

 Oh sorry, that could’ve been clearer.
 I think I was just used to (at the time I wrote this years ago) what seemed like every other recipe I came across doing this so figured people knew exactly what I was talking about, lol.
 (Seriously, soaked and drained cashews was a trend in recipes for sure, ha!)
 But you drain the cashews and just use the nuts.
 You can also watch the video that’s in the post and that should also explain it better as well.